plucena3/coti-erc20-typescript/README.md

 ### Deploy the Contract

+1. After Cursor.AI generates the deployment script, go to the root directory of your project.

+2. Create a new file named .env.

-After Cursor.AI generates the deployment script,  creat a .env file with the contents of the private key of the ONBOARDED user defined on the Prerequisite files
+3. Open the .env file and add the private key from the user you set up in the "Prerequisites" section.
+Format it like this:

 ```.env
 SIGNING_KEYS=YOUR_USER_PK